nk9/get_dropbox_link/README.md

 ![Copy App Key on the Settings tab](assets/app-key.jpg)

-10. Use this to update the `APP_KEY` variable on line 53 in the script file.
-11. If you use a Dropbox Business account, change the `ACCOUNT_TYPE` variable on line 58.
+10. If you use a Dropbox Business account, change the `ACCOUNT_TYPE` variable on line 58.

-12. Call the script once and follow the instructions to get a refresh token the first time:
+11. Call the script once and follow the instructions to get a refresh token the first time:

     ```
     $ get_dropbox_link.py ~/Dropbox/Public/cat.jpg
+    Please provide your app's App Key.
+This is NOT an OAuth2 token.
+    Find the App Key in the App Console.
+See the README.
+    App Key: aaaaaaaaaaaaaaa
     Refresh token not found.
 Let's generate a new one.
     1. Go to: https://www.dropbox.com/oauth2/authorize?xxxx
     2. Click "Allow", etc. (You may need to log in first.)